squirrel-forge/mediaquery-events/README.md

 ## Recommended usage:

 ### Using es10 modules
-Import the required class and or ponyFill from the module.
+Import the required class and or ponyFill from the module, you have full control.
 ```javascript
 import { MediaQueryEvents, MediaQueryListEventPonyFill } from '@squirrel-forge/mediaquery-events';
 ```